 However, when it comes to taste you’ll find that these roasted colored carrots taste very similar to the regular carrots we all know and love.

 There is a slight difference in taste when you snack on them raw.

 I often tell my clients that when in doubt, eat the rainbow.
 Each color brings additional benefits to our health thanks to the phytonutrients that bring them their hue.

 These roasted rainbow carrots are purple, red, orange, and yellow.

 - Purple foods are rich in anthocyanin.
-Anthocyanins are believe to slow cell aging and help with heart health.
+Anthocyanins are believed to slow cell aging and help with heart health.

 - Orange foods have beta carotene in them.
-Beta carotene is a caroteniod converts to vitamin A which benefits eye health, your immune system, skin and more.
+Beta carotene is a carotenoid converted to vitamin A which benefits eye health, your immune system, skin, and more.

 - Yellow foods like these contain lutein.
-Lutein is another carotenoid that helps with eye health, skin, cardiovascular health, and has anti cancer benefits.
+Lutein is another carotenoid that helps with eye health, skin, and cardiovascular health, and has anti-cancer benefits.